 Causes of Eye Strain

 The human eye is equipped to see in a huge range of lighting conditions – from a sunny day on a beach to a bedroom at night.
 Dark adaptation as well as a change in pupil size allow this comfortable range of vision.
 The problem occurs when the eyes have to deal with light and dark together, such as a bright screen in a dark room, or a bright window in an office.
-Care should be taken to avoid high contrast or brightness on digital screens for this reason.
+For this reason, take care to avoid high contrast or brightness on digital screens.

 Other causes include overusing the eyes without resting them, or exposing them to too much light over a prolonged period of time.
 Some of the activities that can result in eye strain include:

 - Reading texts written in very small fonts